-Complete Streets principles and practices will be included in design, construction, reconstruction, repaving, and rehabilitation projects related to streets, pedestrian walkways, bikeways and bike facilities, as well as other plans and manuals.
+Complete Streets principles and practices shall be included in street construction, reconstruction, repaving, and rehabilitation projects, as well as other plans and manuals.
 Any exception to this policy, including for private projects, must be approved by the Director of Street Transportation and be documented with supporting data that indicates the basis for the decision.
 Such documentation shall be publicly available, online and in person, at least 21 days prior to decision.